The Best Places to Stay at Bryce Canyon

 Ruby’s Inn

-Ruby’s Inn has long been the go-to place for Bryce visitors.
+Ruby’s Inn (book here) has long been the go-to place for Bryce visitors.

 Ruby’s Inn is in Bryce Canyon City, located right next to the park entrance.
 There is only one entrance to the park, so Ruby’s Inn has held a near-monopoly on lodging at Bryce Canyon ever since about 1916.

-Today, Ruby’s Inn is a resort offering lodging, camping, tipis, a huge RV park, group tent sights, and indoor and outdoor swimming pools.
+Today, Ruby’s Inn is a resort offering lodging, camping, tipis, a huge RV park, group tent sites, and indoor and outdoor swimming pools.

 It also offers many activities, such as ATV tours, helicopter tours, and horseback rides (but make sure to read our article on horseback rides at Bryce).

-It also has a shuttle stop right next to it, with an information booth staffed by a park employee right next to the entrance of the hotel.
+It also has a shuttle stop right next to it, with an information booth staffed by a park employee at the hotel entrance.

 Best Western Plus Bryce Canyon Grand Hotel

-Try Best Western Plus Bryce Canyon Grand Hotel for a higher-end experience.
+Try Best Western Plus Bryce Canyon Grand Hotel (book here) for a higher-end experience.
 This is basically a newer version of Ruby’s Inn (which is also now a Best Western).

 We haven’t stayed here, but we can vouch for Best Westerns in general — we’ve rarely had a bad experience with them.
 It’s not just that the accommodations are nice, it’s that they all seem to value customer service more than most places.